 If you continue all the way down Las Ramblas, you’ll hit the Columbus monument which comes complete with an 18th floor look-out.
 From here, you’ll be able to enjoy panoramic views of Barcelona and the sea beyond.

 A word from the wise about hanging out in these parts: be sure to keep your belongings secured and close to your body!
-Las Ramblas is a popular place for pickpockets to hang out.
+Las Ramblas is a popular place for pickpockets to hang out so just take extra caution.

 Indulge in Churros and Chocolate